-This is an area on the former Emerson Street Landfill located on the north side of Emerson Street.
+This is a 25 acre area on the former Emerson Street Landfill located on the north side of Emerson Street.
 The City has entered into an Order of Consent with the New York State Department of Environmental Conservation (NYSDEC) which requires the City to perform soil vapor intrusion estimates at properties on the former Emerson Street Landfill.
 The cost for assessing, investigating and mitigating FESL-related volatile organic compounds (VOCs) or landfill gases will be paid for by the City of Rochester for all landowners that participate in the program.
 The Consent Order also allows the City to complete other related investigation or cleanup measures.
 Approximately 22 acres of the former landfill remain undeveloped.
-Portions of the undeveloped area may be appropriate for development, however utility and street roadway infrastructure is needed to support any new facilities.
-Site environmental and geotechnical considerations may limit commercial or industrial development to the northern and southern portions of the site which comprise 6 to 10 acres.
-Investigation and remedial activities will take approximately 2 to 3 years to complete and will begin late in 2012.
-The redevelopment site plan and subdivision process could begin in approximately 12 to 18 months.